FranciscoMoretti/site/content/blog/how-to-setup-tailwind-and-sort-imports-prettier-plugins.md

 By incorporating the `prettier-plugin-tailwindcss` plugin into your development workflow, you can ensure that your Tailwind CSS classes are formatted consistently, saving you time and effort in manually organizing your styles.

-If you are using VS Code, you should also learn how to [[tailwind-css-intellisense-vs-code-extension-a-web-developers-best-friend|Boost Productivity with Tailwind CSS VS Code Extension]].
+If you are using VS Code, you should also learn how to [Boost Productivity with Tailwind CSS VS Code Extension](blog/tailwind-css-intellisense-vs-code-extension-a-web-developers-best-friend.md).

 ## Step 1: Install the required packages